Welcome to the Music Department

 We have regular concerts throughout the school year as well as a biennial Music Tour to Europe.

-This is currently offered to students at the current contribution of £80.00 per term for shared lessons and £160.00 per term for individual tuition.
-The following instruments are currently available: all brass, all woodwind, cello, double bass, piano, keyboard, acoustic guitar, electric guitar, drum kit, and singing.
+Individual and group tuition is currently available for the following instruments: all brass, all woodwind, all strings, piano, keyboard, acoustic guitar, electric guitar, bass guitar, drum kit, and singing.
 Students receiving instrumental tuition are expected to take part in at least one extra-curricular activity once an adequate standard has been reached.
 Further details are available from the Curriculum Leader.